-Earlier this year, Ulrich debuted his memoir, Running On Empty: An Ultramarathoner’s Story of Love, Loss, and a Record-Setting Run Across America (Avery; $26).
-He is frequently asked why he waited so long to write it because his athletic accomplishments warranted examination sooner than this, readers say.
-Ulrich responds that he is glad he waited, as this book is richer and more reflective than one he might have written as a younger man.
-“Before, I didn’t feel qualified to speak with authority,” he admits, though most would argue the point.
+Revered by those who have heard of his exploits, but relatively unknown until publication of his book, Ulrich is frequently asked why he waited so long to write about his accomplishments.
+He says this book is richer and more reflective than one he might have written as a younger man.
+“Before, I didn’t feel qualified to speak with authority,” he admits, though many would argue the point.
 “Finally, I felt comfortable to write about something more than sport, to communicate some valuable lessons I’ve learned about living.”

-It is also because an important element in the book is a recounting of how Ulrich met his wife late in life and how she taught him to love again after great personal tragedy.
-He credits her not only with helping him to become a better man but also with being essential to his completing this epic, record-setting transcontinental run.
+One important element in the book is a recounting of how Ulrich met his wife, Heather, late in life and how she taught him to love again after great personal tragedy.
+He credits her not only with helping him to become a better man, but also with being essential to his completing this epic, record-setting transcontinental run.

-So Running On Empty is both a love story and a thrilling look into the life of someone who has accomplished more than most people can comprehend – and who continues to take on new challenges to show that the human body and the will to endure are miraculous indeed.
-For Ulrich, there are no such things as “too old,” “too far,” or “too difficult.”
+So Running On Empty is both a gripping love story and an inspirational look into the life of someone who has accomplished more than most people can comprehend – and who insists that everyone is capable of much more than they may think.
+He continues to take on new challenges to reveal that the human body and the will to endure are miraculous indeed.
+Ulrich shows all of us that there are no such things as “too old,” “too far,” or “too difficult.”

-For a closer look at the life of this extraordinary man, please visit his website at: www.MarshallUlrich.com.
+Please visit www.MarshallUlrich.com for a closer look at the life of this extraordinary man.

 Dean Karnazes, acclaimed endurance athlete and bestselling author of Ultramarathon Man: Confessions of an All-Night Runner: “Marshall is The Man.
 Definitively.
 His run across America at the age of 57 sealed that distinction forever.
 He’s living proof that endurance never sleeps, never gets old, never tires.
 Nothing can stop him, and that gives us all hope, gives us resolve to keep trying.”